dasmuli/signEd/readme.md

 alice@Kratos:~$ signed -z -u bob@Kratos
 5OlvXwI/9KjEz68LVWvMOM9kA1EAVtjQvH0z9bTJbz8=
 ```
-When you exchange public keys, both you and the other user will see this same secret key.
-Even when both public keys are made public, this secret cannot be deducted.
-A private key is needed.
+When you exchange public keys, only you and the other user will see this same secret key, but nobody else.
+Even if they have both public keys, the zecret stays secret.
+Sort of magic :)

 If you want to mess with the user database, they are stored in ~/snap/signed/common/.signEd when using the snap or ~/.signEd when using the local installation.